TBlauwe/tcm/docs/pages/modules/logging.md

 * `tcm_section("...")` - append a name to `CMAKE_MESSAGE_CONTEXT`.
 * `tcm_section_end()` - pop last element from `CMAKE_MESSAGE_CONTEXT`.

-This module plays nicely with `CMAKE_MESSAGE_CONTEXT` and respect scoping rules.
+Logging functions play nicely with `CMAKE_MESSAGE_CONTEXT` and respect scoping rules.
 Most of the time, you don't have to close a section, unless you want to open and close them in the same scope.